tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 ### Misbehavior

-Requesting peer addresses to often is considered a misbehavior.
+Requesting peer addresses too often is considered a misbehavior.
 Since node are expected to send PEX requests every `ensurePeersPeriod`, the minimum accepted interval between requests from the same peer is set to `ensurePeersPeriod / 3`, 10 seconds by default.